 International students in Estonia do not need an additional working permit to work while studying full time and they are allowed to work on the condition that it does not interfere with their studies.
 Students have to receive passing grades for a full load of courses and finish studies within the nominal time.

-All non-EU students can also stay to Estonia for additional 6 months after their graduation (with the permission of the university) to look for a job in Estonia.
+All non-EU students can also stay to Estonia for additional 9 months after their graduation to look for a job in Estonia.
 Upon finding a job after graduation, they can use this time to apply for a temporary residence permit for work.

 Average monthly salary in Estonia: